Colonial Heights, Virginia: History

 The plantation house built by Richard Kennon (later known as the "Brick House") is now thought to be the oldest permanent structure in Colonial Heights.
-One wall of the house survived a disastrous fire in 1879, and the rest was rebuilt.
+One wall of the house survived a fire in 1879, and the rest was rebuilt.

-In 1749, an area south of the James River was divided from Henrico County by the House of Burgesses, and named Chesterfield County.
+In 1749, an area south of the James River was divided from Henrico County by the House of Burgesses and named Chesterfield County.
 The area which became Colonial Heights was to remain in Chesterfield County for almost 200 more years, until 1948.

-The name "Colonial Heights" results from an incident during the American Revolutionary War.
-In May 1781, the French troops of General Marquis de Lafayette, known as the Coloniels, advanced south from Richmond and deployed artillery on the heights overlooking Petersburg from across the Appomattox River.
+The name "Colonial Heights” comes from the American Revolutionary War.
+In May 1781, Continental Army troops under the General Marquis de Lafayette advanced south from Richmond and deployed artillery on the heights overlooking Petersburg from across the Appomattox River.
+Legend indicates that an English soldier stationed in Petersburg, upon seeing Lafayette’s troops across the river, exclaimed, “Look!
+There are the Colonials, up on the Heights!”
 The area thereafter came to be known as "Colonial Heights", and the name was given to a subdivision of the Oak Hill tract in 1906.

 A historic site, Oak Hill, on Carroll Avenue, also called Archer's, Hector's, or Dunn's Hill, consisted of two one-story weatherboarded structures connected by a deep inside porch that extends from an uncovered section toward the street.
 From the lawn of this house, in May 1781, General Lafayette — with cannon behind a boxwood hedge that still fringes the hill — shelled Petersburg, then occupied by British troops under Major-General William Phillips (who died of typhoid during this bombardment).

 The area also became involved in operations during the American Civil War.
 General Robert E. Lee made his headquarters at Violet Bank from June through September during the Siege of Petersburg in 1864.

 In 1926, Colonial Heights became an incorporated town in Chesterfield County.
-Originally seeking to be annexed by the City of Petersburg, in the face of overwhelming public support, a judges ruling instead saw Colonial Heights designated an incorporated town.
+Originally seeking to be annexed by the City of Petersburg, in the face of overwhelming public support, a judge's ruling instead saw Colonial Heights designated an incorporated town.

 It was incorporated as a city in 1948; under Virginia law, it separated from Chesterfield County and became an independent city.
 Its current charter was granted in 1960.
 From 1960 to 1970, Colonial Heights experienced a period of rapid growth as the population jumped from 9,587 to 15,097.

 In the mid-1980s, completion of the State Route 144 (Temple Avenue Connector) and a new bridge across the Appomattox River provided access to State Route 36 near Fort Lee.
 The new road and bridge effectively opened a large previously isolated tract of land along the southeastern edge of the city for commercial development.
 There, the regional Southpark Mall and many other retail businesses and offices were built.